 • Hourly salary and field day per diem

 DEQ Does Not Provide:

 • Transportation between home and regional office location

-• Camping gear/equipment
+• Camping gear/equipment (sleep system, tent, etc.)

 The State of Idaho is committed to providing equal employment opportunities and prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities and prohibit discrimination against all individuals based on their race, color, religion, political affiliation or belief, sex, national origin, genetics, or any other status protected under applicable federal, state, or local laws.